 The plaintiffs and the class are represented by Janette Wipper, Steven Wittels, Siham Nurhussein, and Deepika Bains of Sanford Wittels & Heisler, LLP.
 In 2010, Sanford Wittels & Heisler settled the nation’s largest gender discrimination class action, after winning a $253 million verdict from a federal jury in New York.

 About Sanford Wittels & Heisler, LLP

 Sanford Wittels & Heisler is a law firm with offices in Washington, D.C., New York, and San Francisco that specializes in employment discrimination, wage and hour, qui tam and consumer actions and complex corporate class action litigation and has represented thousands of individuals in major class action cases in the United States.
 The firm also represents individual clients in employment, employment discrimination, sexual harassment, whistleblower, public accommodations, commercial, medical malpractice, and personal injury matters.
 In May 2010, the firm won the largest jury award in the U.S. in a gender discrimination employment class action when a jury returned a verdict of $253 million in compensatory and punitive damages against Novartis Pharmaceuticals Corporation.
-In May 2012, SWH won final court approval to settle a wage and hour case on behalf of pharmaceutical representatives employed by Novartis Pharmaceuticals for $99 million.
+In May 2012, SWH won final court approval to settle a wage and hour case on behalf of sales reps employed by Novartis Pharmaceuticals for $99 million.
 For more information, contact Sanford Wittels & Heisler at (646) 681-7373.